Allegro10/shopify-utilities/benefits-bar/README.md

 # Benefits Bar

-The section comprises of a choice of either an image or SVG.
+The section comprises of a choice of either an image or SVG and text section.
+The section benefits with a number of colour options.

 ---